o3de/o3de.org/content/docs/userguide/waf/files-filelist.md

 ---
-description: ' Use Waf files to specify the files to include in your &ALYlong; game build. '
+description: ' Use Waf files to specify the files to include in your Amazon Lumberyard game build. '
 title: Waf File Lists (*.waf_files)
 ---